British Latin: Highland zone

 Before Roman rule ended, Brittonic had remained the dominant language in the highland zone.
 However, the speakers of Vulgar Latin were significantly but temporarily boosted in the 5th century by the influx of Romano-Britons from the lowland zone who were fleeing the Anglo-Saxons.
 These refugees are traditionally characterised as being "upper class" and "upper middle class".
 Certainly, Vulgar Latin maintained a higher social status than Brittonic in the highland zone in the 6th century.

 Although Latin continued to be spoken by many of the British elite in western Britain, by about 700, it had died out.
 The incoming Latin-speakers from the lowland zone seem to have rapidly assimilated with the existing population and adopted Brittonic.
 The continued viability of British Latin may have been negatively affected by the loss to Old English of the areas where it had been strongest: the Anglo-Saxon conquest of the lowland zone may have indirectly ensured that Vulgar Latin would not survive in the highland zone either.

+Sound changes

+By around 450 AD British Latin sounded very similar to Continental Latin, however soon various sound changes would occur changing this: